Devolved-AI/Argochain/README.md

 ## Requirements

-Before you start, ensure your development environment is ready.
-Follow these steps:

 1. **Prepare your development environment**: Make sure to set up your development environment by following the [official Substrate installation instructions](https://docs.substrate.io/install/).